angular/router/README.md

 * Integrated with DI.
 The DI is used to instantiate the controller when needed.
 It also sets symbols that relate to ChildRouters.
 * Integrated with require.js for controller module loading.
 * Integrated with templating for viewFactory loading, via require.js.
+* Has a custom TemplateDirective `router-port` which serves as a composition site for the router's active view.

 ## To Do
-* Need to create a custom TemplateDirective to bind to the router.
-This represents a placeholder for the router's active controller/view.
 * Probably should write some tests...

 ## Develop